variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 ---

-2016 Line-up

-Fridays on the 9th St Plaza, downtown Greeley

-Every Friday all summer long!
-Free live music on the 9th St. Stage from 6 to 9, Greeley’s famous and unique “Go-Cup” service, street performers, fire spinners, face painting, balloon artistry, sidewalk chalk and more for the kids.
+Every Friday all summer long enjoy free live music on the 9th Street Plaza in downtown Greeley.
+Music typically plays from 6 to 9 pm and Greeley’s famously unique “Go-Cup” service runs 5 to 10 pm.
+There are also street performers, fire spinners, face painting, balloon artistry, sidewalk chalk and more for the kids!

-Go Cup 5-10 pm / Bands generally play 6- 9 pm

-&nbsp;

 ### May 6th – Mayplay Festival